alist-org/docs/docs/faq/why.md

 In particular, for Safari:

 - For cross-origin media, content-type must be the media type, not the generic application/octet-stream.
-So if the content-type returned by the direct link is application/octet-stream, then Safari will not be able to play.(PS: Why Can AliyunDirve play in Safari?
-Because the official website of the video playback is not the use of download links, but after the transcoding of AliyunDirve)
+So if the content-type returned by the direct link is application/octet-stream, then Safari will not be able to play.(PS: Why Can AliyunDrive play in Safari?
+Because the official website of the video playback is not the use of download links, but after the transcoding of AliyunDrive)

 ### Why can't I preview the office file?